rubenhortas/rubenhortas.github.io/_posts/2024-04-06-configuring-neovim-as-rust-ide.md

 I have to say that programming in rust using neovim it reminds me of the old days programming in (ANSI) C using vim.

 Convert neovim in a Rust IDE it's very fast and very straightforward.
-After installing Rust, we only will need `rust-analyzer` and two vim plugins.
+After installing Rust, we only will need `rust-analyzer` and three vim plugins.

 ## rust-analyzer